 Sports » Page 5

-A look at some of the big sports stories you'll be talking about today, Monday, Jan.
-19.
+Here's a look at some of the big sports stories making headlines today, Thursday, Sept.
+24.

 The Yankees had Berra's number 8 on the sleeve of their gray road jerseys for a match-up with Toronto and New York's lineup cards had an image of Berra wearing catcher's gear in the background.

 General manager Sam Presti made the announcement on Wednesday.

 "For us, it's very bottom line," Pettine said before practice.
 "You weigh everything.
 You look at the game plan.
 You look at where we are, and it's who gives us the best opportunity to win."

 The Panthers quarterback will host a TV show aimed at inspiring children to follow their dreams.

 The team did not give details of the injury or a timetable for Murray to return.

 Not all investments yield winning returns.